High-speed rail: United States

-Amtrak's Acela Express (reaching 150 mph), Northeast Regional, Keystone Service, Silver Star, Vermonter and certain MARC Penn Line express trains (the three reaching 125 mph) are currently the only high-speed services on the American continent, and all are limited to the Northeast Corridor.
+Amtrak's Acela Express (reaching 150 mph), Northeast Regional, Keystone Service, Silver Star, Vermonter and certain MARC Penn Line express trains (the three reaching 125 mph) are currently the only high-speed services on the American continent according to the American definition, although they are not considered high-speed by international standards.
+These services are all limited to the Northeast Corridor.
 The Acela Express links Boston, New York City, Philadelphia, Baltimore, and Washington, D.C., and while Northeast Regional trains travel the whole of the same route, but make more station stops.
 All other high-speed rail services travel over portions of the route.

-The California High-Speed Rail project, eventually linking the 5 largest cities in California, is planned to have its first operating segment, between Merced and Bakersfield, in 2027.
+As of 2024, there are two high-speed rail projects under construction in the United States.
+The California High-Speed Rail project, eventually linking the 5 largest cities in California, is planned to have its first operating segment, between Merced and Bakersfield, begin passenger service as soon as 2030.
+The Brightline West project is planned to be privately operated and link the Las Vegas Valley and Rancho Cucamonga in the Greater Los Angeles area, with service set to begin in as soon as 2028.

 Inter-city effects

 With high-speed rail there has been an increase in accessibility within cities.
 It allows for urban regeneration, accessibility in cities near and far, and efficient inter-city relationships.
 Better inter-city relationships lead to high-level services to companies, advanced technology, and marketing.
 The most important effect of HSR is the increase of accessibility due to shorter travel times.
 HSR lines have been used to create long-distance routes which in many cases cater to business travellers.
 However, there have also been short-distance routes that have revolutionised the concepts of HSR.
 They create commuting relationships between cities opening up more opportunities.
 Using both longer distance and shorter distance rail in one country allows for the best case of economic development, widening the labor and residential market of a metropolitan area and extending it to smaller cities.
 Therefore, HSR is highly related to urban development, it attracts offices and start-ups, induces industrial displacement, and promotes firm innovation.